Kitchen Remodel Permit Guide: What Requires a Permit in the Bay Area?

 Electrical Work

 Electrical upgrades are among the most common reasons a kitchen remodel requires a permit.
 Adding new circuits for appliances, upgrading your electrical panel to handle modern kitchen loads, installing new outlets or lighting fixtures in new locations, and rewiring existing circuits all require an electrical permit.
+California's 2025 Building Energy Efficiency Standards, which took full effect in 2026, place additional requirements on kitchen electrical systems in newly remodeled spaces.
 Simple replacements, like swapping an existing light fixture for a new one in the same location, are typically exempt.

 Plumbing and Gas Lines

 Moving your kitchen sink, adding a second sink, relocating the dishwasher, or running new water supply or drain lines requires a plumbing permit.
 Gas line work is held to an even higher standard.
 Installing a new gas line for a range or cooktop, extending existing gas lines, or converting from electric to gas always requires a permit and must be performed by a licensed professional.
+Note that several Bay Area cities have adopted reach codes restricting new gas appliance installations in remodeled kitchens as of 2026; check with your local building department before planning a gas conversion.
 Gas work without a permit is not just a code violation; it is a serious safety hazard.

 Kitchen Projects That Do Not Require a Permit